 As the cat moves into his senior years his metabolic rate slows down, joints may become more painful, and the senior cat will be less active.
 A slowed down metabolic rate, and a decrease in activity can both lead to obesity in cats if we don’t modify their diet.

 We don’t want anybody to avoid desexing their cat for fear of weight gain.
 The importance of spaying and neutering all non-breeding cats cannot be overemphasised.
 Cats who have been desexed are slightly more prone to weight gain than entire cats due to a lower basal metabolic rate (along with decreased activity and increased food intake).
 However, this can easily be corrected by simply adjusting their diet accordingly just as we should with aging cats.
-It should be remembered that while desexed cats may be more prone to weight gain, there are a number of health risks associated with not desexing such as testicular and mammary cancer.
+It should be remembered that while desexed cats may be more prone to weight gain, there are several health risks associated with not desexing such as testicular and mammary cancer.

 - Diabetes – Insulin is a hormone produced by the pancreas, which is needed to transport glucose (from food) into the cells (I always think of insulin as a key to unlock a door to the cell allowing glucose to enter).
 Glucose is needed by the cells for energy, growth, and repair.
 Obesity leads to ‘insulin resistance’ in which means glucose levels build up in the blood, but is not able to enter the cells, meaning they are unable to function as they should.